lockss/lockss-rtd-portal/docs/software/turtles/configuration.rst

    :Required: no
    :Default: ``src/main/java``

    The path to the plugins' source code.
-A relative path is understood to be relative to the :term:`plugin set definition` file.
+A relative path is understood to be relative to the |plugin set definition| file.
 Optional (``src/main/java`` by default).

 ``test``
    :Type: string
    :Required: no
    :Default: ``src/test/java``

    The path to the plugins' unit tests.
-A relative path is understood to be relative to the :term:`plugin set definition` file.
+A relative path is understood to be relative to the |plugin set definition| file.
 Optional (``src/test/java`` by default).

 Legacy Ant Plugin Set Builder Specification
 -------------------------------------------